MithrilJS/mithril.js/docs/keys.md

 }
 ```

+#### Single-child keyed fragments

-Also, you might want to reinitialize a component.
+Sometimes, you might want to reinitialize a component on command.
 You can use the common pattern of a single-child keyed fragment where you change the key to destroy and reinitialize the element.

 ```javascript
 function ResettableToggle() {